ammarhakim/gkyl-doc/source/gkyl/VlasovOnCartGrid.rst

      - false
    * - periodicDirs
      - Periodic directions.
 Note: X is 1, Y is 2 and Z is 3.
      - { }
-   * - bcx
-     - Length two table with BCs in X direction.
-See details on BCs below.
-     - { }
-   * - bcy
-     - Length two table with BCs in Y direction.
-Only needed if CDIM>1
-     - { }
-   * - bcz
-     - Length two table with BCs in Z direction.
-Only needed if CDIM>2
-     - { }
    * - field
      - Type of field solver to use.
 See details below.
 This is